 - What would have caused a crash if the exception had not been caught in production?
 What else (in the code or back-end API) is still affecting the users' experience?

-By using handled exceptions with New Relic Mobile, you can identify and resolve these kinds of issues more quickly.
+By using handled exceptions, you can identify and resolve these kinds of issues more quickly.

 For example, group on

-With New Relic Mobile you get a more complete picture of events before and after crashes occur, so you can analyze and resolve problems from multiple angles:
+With mobile monitoring you get a more complete picture of events before and after crashes occur, so you can analyze and resolve problems from multiple angles:

 Additional requirements include:

-New Relic Mobile automatically includes default attributes that you can use to explore your handled exceptions data in New Relic Insights and get specific details:
+Mobile monitoring automatically includes default attributes that you can use to explore your handled exceptions data in the query builder and get specific details: